Skip to main content

 • Element, Folder or document symbol grey colored: By default, the tree is grey.
 The element is available for viewing, but you have no responsibilities in that element.

 • Star symbol: You have overall responsibility for an element (see the person responsible in the profile).
+This applies to general responsibility and strategic responsibility.

 • Folder or document symbol blue colored: You are responsible for at least one activity that is still in progress.